Three new trustees join McDaniel Board

-Lamont earned a bachelor’s degree in Psychology.
-She helped found Kalos Golf, a luxury tour operator that provides one- of-a-kind golf travel excursions, with her husband, Jim '80.
+Karen Bellamy Lamont of Durham, N.C., is a 1981 alumna of McDaniel (formerly Western Maryland) College with a bachelor’s degree in psychology.
+She helped found Kalos Golf, a luxury tour operator that provides one-of-a-kind golf travel excursions, with her husband, Jim, who is also a 1980 alumnus of the college.
 As a mother of three adult children, including one with special needs, she was instrumental in the founding of the Trinity School, a private Christian school, and All Saints Church in Durham and Chapel Hill, N.C.
 She co-chaired the Chapel Hill/Durham Young Life Committee and formerly served as a member of the board of Learning Ally, a nonprofit that supports students with print disabilities, including blindness, visual impairment and dyslexia.
 Since 2017, she has been on the Advisory Board for the UNC Center for Excellence in Community Mental Health.

-Stokes, who graduated with a bachelor’s degree in Biology and earned his MBA from the University of Pennsylvania’s Wharton School of Business, has extensive experience in the telecommunications industry.
-He is president and chief executive officer of Sage Brothers, which specializes in consulting with companies and private equity firms in the telecommunications and technology.
-Stokes formerly served as senior vice president of sales for North America at Syniverse, senior vice president for Tech Data Mobile Solutions, and president and chief executive officer of Brightstar, a wireless handset distributor.
+Patrick M. Stokes, of Martinsville, N.J., graduated from McDaniel (formerly Western Maryland) College in 1990 with a bachelor’s degree in biology and earned his MBA from the University of Pennsylvania’s Wharton School of Business.
+Stokes, who has extensive experience in the telecommunications industry, is president and chief executive officer of Sage Brothers, which specializes in consulting with companies and private equity firms in the telecommunications and technology.
+He formerly served as senior vice president of sales for North America at Syniverse, senior vice president for Tech Data Mobile Solutions, and president and chief executive officer of Brightstar, a wireless handset distributor.
 He has also held senior executive roles in sales, distribution and mergers and acquisitions with Verizon and Sprint.
 Stokes is currently president of the board for the Florence S. Bush Angel Foundation, whose mission is to positively impact the poor and disadvantaged, including by offering college scholarships to high school seniors.
 He has been honored as a “New Face of Business Executives” by Black Enterprise Magazine and among the “Top 50 Under 50” by Black MBA Magazine.